ArthurPrewette/Lecture-Buddy/README.md

 Dependencies
 ============
 Supports python 3.(7-10)

-Refer to the dependencies of the following libraries that need to be installed
+Refer to the dependencies of the following libraries that need to be installed:
 * Pillow
 * errno
 * pyautogui